coqui-ai/TTS/README.md

 # TTS: Text-to-Speech for all.

 TTS is a library for advanced Text-to-Speech generation.
-It's built on the latest research, was designed to be achive the best trade-off among ease-of-training, speed and quality.
+It's built on the latest research, was designed to be achieve the best trade-off among ease-of-training, speed and quality.
 TTS comes with [pretrained models](https://github.com/mozilla/TTS/wiki/Released-Models), tools for measuring dataset quality and already used in **20+ languages** for products and research projects.

 [![CircleCI](<https://circleci.com/gh/mozilla/TTS/tree/dev.svg?style=svg>)]()